 Students who fulfill the requirements for the Undergraduate Certificate in Applied Theatre for Health will gain unique life experience and skills.
 This certificate, recognizing these special skills, can serve as a credential for developing post-baccalaureate educational pathways and career options.

 This course explores the field of arts in health and the links between the creative and healing arts, focusing on the many ways that the arts can be used to enhance health and wellbeing in healthcare or community settings.
 It includes studio workshops, lecture/discussion, video viewing, readings, homework assignments and a group project.

 Students will immerse themselves in the world of applied theatre for health education, community development, and social change.
 By investigating the work of revolutionary artists, as well as contemporary applied theatre practitioners, students will develop an understanding of how theatre can be a catalyst for discussion, change, and health promotion.

-Students will apply the knowledge they’ve acquired in Applied Theater for Health I to create an original project or workshop on a health topic of their choosing.
-With a focus on collaboration, students will research, develop, and conduct theater for health workshops in partnership with a community or campus organization.
+Students will apply the knowledge they’ve acquired in Applied Theatre for Health I to create an original project or workshop on a health topic of their choosing.
+With a focus on collaboration, students will research, develop, and conduct theatre for health workshops in partnership with a community or campus organization.